 In situations where the value of the dollar decreases, investors are able to buy less gold per dollar due to decreased purchasing power, which intrinsically increases the value of the precious metal.
 By extension, during periods of high inflation, gold historically remains stable or increases in price, proving its value as a safe-haven asset.

-If the exchange rates of the U.S. dollar decrease relative to other currencies, investors outside the U.S. will be able to buy more gold with their currency, which can also drive up demand and gold prices.
+Additionally, if the exchange rates of the U.S. dollar decrease relative to other currencies, investors outside the U.S. will be able to buy more gold with their currency, which can also drive up demand and gold prices.

 Demand for gold

-Gold demand is another factor that can influence gold prices, and a few industries directly affect interest in buying the precious metal.
+Gold demand is another factor that can influence prices, and a few industries directly affect interest in buying the precious metal.

 Jewelry is one of the most common ways people know how to buy gold.
 As the demand for jewelry increases, so too can the price of gold.